Generic Name: Ocrelizumab (ok re LIZ ue mab)

 - If you have had hepatitis B before or carry the virus, this medicine (Ocrevus) can cause the virus to become active.
 This can lead to very bad and sometimes deadly liver problems.
 You will be tested for hepatitis B before starting this medicine (Ocrevus).
 You will need to watch for signs of hepatitis while taking this medicine (Ocrevus) and for several months after stopping it.
 Talk with your doctor.

 - Talk with your doctor before getting any vaccines.
-Use with this medicine (Ocrevus) may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with this medicine (Ocrevus) may either raise the chance of an infection or make the vaccine not work as well.

-- Make sure you are up to date with all your vaccines at least 6 weeks before treatment with this medicine (Ocrevus).
-Talk with your doctor.
+- Make sure you are up to date with all your vaccines before treatment with this medicine (Ocrevus).
+Talk with your doctor to find out when you need to get any vaccines before starting this medicine (Ocrevus).

 - Infusion reactions have happened with this medicine (Ocrevus).
 Sometimes, these could be very bad or life-threatening.
 Talk with the doctor.